BootstrapCMS/CMS/README.md

 ## THIS ALPHA RELEASE IS FOR TESTING ONLY

-#### I'd appriciate it if you'd leave my name in the footer unless you have changed my source significatly.
-If you do feel you have changed it significantly, i'd still appreciate some kind of link back.
+#### I'd appreciate it if you'd leave my name in the footer unless you have changed my source significantly.
+If you do feel you have changed it significantly, I'd still appreciate some kind of link back.
 Thank you, and enjoy!

 ## What Is Bootstrap CMS?